mikhaelarya/Jarkom-Modul-1-I02-2023/README.md

 Result:
 The web server name is extracted from the **server: header** in the bottom HTTP request packet.

-The name of the server is:
+The name of the server is
 ```
 gunicorn.
 ```